Hayden9898/Hayden9898/README.md

 ## 👋 Hi, I'm Hayden Choi

-I'm a Computer Science student at **McMaster University** and currently **Software Engineering Intern at <a href="https://knockri.com/" target="_blank" rel="noopener noreferrer">Knockri</a>** where I am building their newest assessment model which will be served to companies like IBM, TMX, Deloitte, and many more!
+I'm a Computer Science student at **McMaster University** and currently **Software Engineering Intern at <a href="https://knockri.com/" target="_blank" rel="noopener noreferrer">Knockri</a>** where I am building their newest assessment model and an internal agent tool, which will be served to companies like IBM, TMX, Deloitte, and many more!
 I love building software that **creates real impact** and having **product ownership** over things I build!

-My github may look a bit empty this Winter term since my company doesn't use github to track their codebase.

 ---

 ### 💼 Here’s Where I’ve Worked 😎

 **Software Engineer Intern @ <a href="https://knockri.com/" target="_blank" rel="noopener noreferrer">Knockri</a>**
-- Developing an agent to automate candidate support requests, implementing assessment proctoring to catch cheaters!
+- Developing an agent to automate candidate support requests and implementing/improving assessment proctoring to minimize cheaters!

 **Software Engineer Intern @ <a href="https://studio1labs.com" target="_blank" rel="noopener noreferrer">Studio1Labs</a>**
-- Helped raise **$1.8m+** for a startup coming out of stealth through an intern project, co-authored an IROS 2025 paper recieving "Best Poster Finalist Award"
+- Helped raise **$1.6m+** for a startup coming out of stealth through an intern project, co-authored an IROS 2025 paper recieving "Best Poster Finalist Award".

 **Software Engineer Intern @ <a href="https://manaimmigration.com" target="_blank" rel="noopener noreferrer">Mana Immigration</a>**
 - Developed and maintained **client-facing Flutter web applications** for international businesses.